 AutoCAD Level I (TTCD 512V) 36 hours

 AutoCAD Level II (TTCD 542V) 36 hours

 AutoCAD Completion Project (TTCD 545V)

+001

-self-directed, 60 - 90 hours
+sen-unecteu, 00 - 90 noui s

 AND one (1) of:

-AutoCAD 3D (TTCD 548V) 36 hours
+AutoCAD 3D (TTCD 548 V) 36 hours

-AutoDesk Inventor (TTCD 645V) 24 hours
+AutoDesk Inventor (TTC CD 645V) 24 hours

-Mechanical Desktop (TTCD 640V) 24 hours

-Nautical Programs
+NAUTICAL PROGRAMS

 The Nautical Training program is primarily designed to prepare eligible students for examinations leading to a Certificate of Competency as Master or Mate, issued by Transport Canada Marine Safety.
 In addition, the department has received Transport Canada's approval to deliver and evaluate candidates for various courses.
 As this is primarily an upgrading program, applicants will already have had exposure to the commercial marine industry and are seeking advancement in that marine career.
 To determine eligibility to write examinations, including sea-time and medical examination requirements, candidates must contact the Examiner of Masters and Mates at Transport Canada Marine Safety.
-Offices are located in Vancouver, Prince Rupert, Nanaimo and Victoria (see the blue pages of the phone book).
+Offices are located in Vancouver, Prince Rupert, Nanaimo and Victoria (see the blue pages of the phone book)